-Fowlpox is a slow-spreading viral infection of chickens and turkeys characterized by proliferative lesions in the skin (cutaneous form) that progress to thick scabs and by lesions in the upper GI and respiratory tracts (diphtheritic form).
+Fowlpox is a slow-spreading viral infection of chickens and turkeys characterized by proliferative lesions in the skin that progress to thick scabs (cutaneous form) and by lesions in the upper GI and respiratory tracts (diphtheritic form).
 Virulent strains may cause lesions in the internal organs (systemic form).
 Fowlpox is seen worldwide.

 Etiology and Epidemiology

-The cutaneous form is characterized by nodular lesions on various parts of the unfeathered skin of chickens and on the head and upper neck of turkeys.
+The cutaneous form of fowlpox is characterized by nodular lesions on various parts of the unfeathered skin of chickens and on the head and upper neck of turkeys.
 Generalized lesions of feathered skin may also be seen.
 In some cases, lesions are limited chiefly to the feet and legs.
 The lesion is initially a raised, blanched, nodular area that enlarges, becomes yellowish, and progresses to a thick, dark scab.
 Multiple lesions usually develop and often coalesce.
 Lesions in various stages of development may be found on the same bird.
 Localization around the nostrils may cause nasal discharge.
 Cutaneous lesions on the eyelids may cause complete closure of one or both eyes.
 Only a few birds develop cutaneous lesions at one time.
 Lesions are prominent in some birds and may significantly decrease flock performance.

 Often, the course of the disease in a flock is protracted.
 Extensive infection in a layer flock results in decreased egg production.
 Cutaneous infections alone ordinarily cause low or moderate mortality, and these flocks generally return to normal production after recovery.
 Mortality is usually high in diphtheritic or systemic infections.

 Cutaneous infections usually produce characteristic gross and microscopic lesions.
 When only small cutaneous lesions are present, it is often difficult to distinguish them from abrasions caused by fighting.
 Microscopic examination of affected tissues stained with H&E reveals eosinophilic cytoplasmic inclusion bodies.
 Cytoplasmic inclusions are also detectable by fluorescent antibody and immunohistochemical methods (using antibodies against fowlpox virus antigens).
 The elementary bodies in the inclusion bodies can be detected in smears from lesions stained by the Gimenez method.
 Viral particles with typical poxvirus morphology can be demonstrated by negative-staining electron microscopy as well as in ultrathin sections of the lesions.
 The virus can be isolated by inoculating chorioallantoic membrane of developing chicken embryos, susceptible birds, or cell cultures of avian origin.
-Chicken embryos (9–12 days old) from a SPF flock are the preferred and most convenient host for virus isolation.
+Chicken embryos (9–12 days old) from an SPF flock are the preferred and convenient host for virus isolation.

 Nucleic acid probes derived from cloned genomic fragments of fowlpox virus can also be used for diagnosis.
 This procedure is especially useful for differentiation of the diphtheritic form of fowlpox (involving the trachea) from infectious laryngotracheitis.